marina-lab-design/hello-world-terraform/readme.md

 <pre> terraform init </pre>
 <pre> terraform plan -var app_count=2 image_uri=< app_docker_image_uri_from_ECR_or_docker_hub > -out=tfplan </pre>
 <pre> terraform apply "tfplan" </pre>
 5. Will take some time to deploy resources on AWS.
-Load balancer URL will be shown on the terminal.
-Put the load balancer URL to the web browser to access the "Hello World" app
+Load balancer URL will be shown in the terminal.
+Put the load balancer URL to web browser to access the "Hello World" app